joeldrapper/literal/README.md

 ### What's the point?

-Ruby is a wonderful dyanmic langauge.
 While I’m excited about advances in RBS and Steep, I think we've still got a long way to go before they can be used in many applications.
 In the meantime, I think you can get a long way by adding lightweight type checking to public interfaces for specific classes on initializers and attribute writers.
 Literal is designed to help define and enforce this.

 ### What about performance?